-- Drawer manufacturer screws should be tossed and an appropriate length Rok #8 screw used.
+- Drawer manufacturer screws shouldn’t be counted on – instead, buy an appropriate length Rok #8 screw used.
 And to be clear, I’ll only use manufacturer screws in face frame connection points.
-Otherwise, what they send just won’t hold up to years of weight and slamming.
+Otherwise, what they send won’t hold up to years of weight and slamming.

 - Deck/outdoor screws (see #1)

-Hopefully this article was helpful in understanding the subtle differences in screws you’ll need while building and installing cabinets.
-While not the most exciting purchase, a good assortment of cabinet screws will make an installation go smoother.
+Hopefully, this article helped you understand the subtle differences in screws you’ll need while building and installing cabinets.
+While not the most exciting purchase, a good assortment of screws will make an installation smoother.

-And prevent need for future adjustments caused by the wrong screw.
+And prevent the need for future adjustments caused by the wrong screw.